Sdcrouse/recipe-rolodex/NOTES.md

 **But would I encounter this bug: teacher.class.update(location: "Room 203") (when its value was "Room 101") updates the teacher and class, but NOT the student?**

 **FINAL UPDATE FOR ABOVE:** This problem may only be with Tux, or it's an ActiveRecord fluke; it seems to work fine in Pry, when used from the recipes/show.erb file. **But watch for this down the line, especially in the PATCH requests.**
+Further update: even in Pry from the POST route, I'm having the same issue with #update.
+For now, I will just access the recipe_ingredients with "@recipe.recipe_ingredients" (not @ingredient.recipe_ingredients).

 **Alternative code for recipes/show.erb.
 Should I use this or the code I have now?**